 This is a long history that shows how we, as species, evolved together.
-We benefit from one another and have not only formed a symbiotic relationship as species, but friendships as individuals.
-Historical influence and years of bonds between our species helps our dogs to have developed a natural sense of loyalty towards us.
+We benefit from one another and have not only formed a symbiotic relationship as species but friendships as individuals.
+Historical influence and years of bonds between our species help our dogs to have developed a natural sense of loyalty toward us.
 This tied with selective breeding and traits meant to create the perfect household pet leads to our loyal pups.

 6. They Need Us